maphew/zadam-trilium-wiki/Weight-tracker.md

 ## Demo
 [[images/weight-tracker.png]]

+## How to remove Weight Tracker button from the top bar

+In the link map of Weight Tracker, there is a note "Button".
+Open it and delete or comment out its contents.
+Weight Tracker button will disappear after you close and open the app.

 ## Implementation

 Note "Weight Tracker" in the screenshot above is of type "Render HTML note".
 Such note doesn't have any useful content itself, the only purpose of it is to provide a place where some [[script|scripts]] can render some output.
 This script is defined in [[relation|attributes]] `renderNote` - coincidentally it's the Weight Tracker's child `Implementation`.